+We are happy to announce that after a year of lockdown due to the pandemic, we are able to relaunch the KNIR Colloquium programme.
 This year’s first colloquium has been organized by Fenneke Sysling (Leiden University) and will be held from 18 till 20 October.
+Sysling’s colloquium focuses on collections of plaster face casts, found in anthropological museums all over Europe.
 You are welcome to attend the public lecture Densità e opacità degli oggetti sensibili.
-Prospettive nella curatela delle collezioni coloniali by Rosa Anna Di Lella (Museo delle Civilità di Roma) on Tuesday 19 October at 17.00 CET at the institute.Deel deze pagina
+Prospettive nella curatela delle collezioni coloniali by Rosa Anna Di Lella (Museo delle Civilità di Roma) on Tuesday 19 October at 17.00 CET at the institute.Condividi questa pagina

 Central to this KNIR colloquium are collections of plaster face casts, found in anthropological museums all over Europe.
 Plaster face casts were made by anthropologists who created moulds by applying plaster to the faces of non-western people, brought the moulds to Europe and poured fresh plaster into it to create copies of the original faces.
 These casts were used to study and display racial differences and were often made of colonial subjects.